-This course will be awarded to School of Business students passing the department's spreadsheet exam during orientation.
+This course will be awarded to School of Business students passing the department's spreadsheet exam.
 No registration is required.
 This is one of three ways to satisfy the School of Business spreadsheet requirement; the others are completion of CSIS-010 or CSIS-011.
-Similarly, this serves as one possible prerequisite to certain CSIS and Business courses, but CSIS-010 or CSIS-011 can be used instead.
+Similarly, this serves as one possible prerequisite to certain CSIS and Business courses.